section-engineering-education/engineering-education/content/articles/js-prototypes-vs-classes/index.md

 You quickly see a  prototypal inheritance in the first example, even though, it's more expressive in the second implementation.
 Nevertheless, you have seen how you can solve a problem using either case.

 ### Conclusion
 In this tutorial, we've seen how classes and prototypes are being used in JavaScript.
 We've also seen that prototypes themselves are object instances while classes only get instantiated at runtime.

-This background knowledge on how both features work in JavaScript, you can now decide on when to use either of the two.
+With this knowledge on how both features work in JavaScript, you can now decide on when to use either of the two.

 Happy Coding!